framewr/ANUBIS-altcoin/README.md

 ANUBIS-altcoin
 ==============

-Fork of the existing ANUBIS project with support for Doge and POT.
+Fork of the existing ANUBIS project with support for BTC, DOGE, POT, VTC.

 You need a working LAMP setup.
 It might work with windows, i don't know and i don't care to test.